Greater flamingo: In human captivity

 The first recorded zoo hatch was in 1959 at Zoo Basel.
 In Zoo Basel's breeding program, over 400 birds have been hatched with between 20 and 27 per year since 2000.
-The oldest known greater flamingo was a bird at the Adelaide Zoo in Australia that died aged at least 83 years.
-The bird's exact age is not known; he was already a mature adult when he arrived in Adelaide in 1933.
-He was euthanized in January 2014 due to complications of old age.
+The oldest known greater flamingo was a bird at the Adelaide Zoo in Australia that died at the age of at least 83 years.
+The bird's exact age is not known; it was already a mature adult when it arrived in Adelaide in 1933.
+It was euthanized in January 2014 due to complications of old age.